 I’ve come to see myself in a similar way, as a “My Fair Lady” of sorts.
 I would rather be myself, authentic, instead of pretending to believe this or that just to fully fit in on one side or another.
-But it means sometimes journeying through no man’s land.
+But this means sometimes journeying through no man’s land.
 I will be misunderstood.
 A lot.

 Nuance is the gold found in the in-between, in the so-called desert, in no man’s land.
-It is where individuality and uniqueness resides.
+It is where individuality and uniqueness reside.
 It’s where we must go, if we truly wish to get to know one another.

-Sure, I could conform and censor myself neatly into one land or the other, but then I’d be a dishonest writer, and what good is that?
-I have to write from my heart in a way that I feel is realistic and believable yet inclusive of my faith; even if the result is that my work dwells amongst tumbleweeds.
+Sure, I could conform and censor myself neatly into one land or the other, but then I’d be a dishonest writer, and what use is that?
+I have to write from my heart in a way that I feel is realistic and believable yet inclusive of my faith; even if the result is that my work dwells among tumbleweeds.
 So the past couple of years I’ve focused on short stories instead – serendipitously discovering in allegorical fiction a niche in which I can appeal to both markets without being disingenuous.

 Another example.
-Back in January 2018, after many years of indecision, I decided to make the switch to a plant based diet.
-I quickly found myself in no man’s land yet again.
-You see, I’m technically disqualified from being called a vegan because I still eat local honey, and occasionally eggs from my parents’ backyard hens.
-I also don’t worry about obscure ingredients.
-If I’m eating in public, I’ll make concessions if I feel it’s necessary (e.g. I don’t ask restaurants what’s in the bread/buns, I’ll have a muffin/donut/cookie at friends or cafés, and when visiting others, I might have some mashed potatoes).
-But I still avoid all overt dairy, cheese, and factory farm egg products, so that also disqualifies me from accurately being called a vegetarian.*
+Back in January 2018, after many years of deliberating, I made the switch to a plant based diet.
+It was for the animals, not for health reasons (i.e. the suffering in factory farms), and I soon found myself in no man’s land yet again.
+You see, I’m disqualified from being called a vegan because I still eat local honey, and occasionally eggs from my parents’ backyard hens.
+I also don’t worry about obscure ingredients or marshmallows.
+If I’m eating in public, I’ll make concessions if I feel it’s necessary (e.g. I don’t ask restaurants what’s in the bread/buns/pasta, I’ll have a muffin/donut/cookie at social gatherings or cafés; and when visiting someone’s house for dinner, I might have mashed potatoes).
+But I still avoid all overt dairy, cheese, and factory farm egg products – so that also disqualifies me from accurately being called a vegetarian.*

 To fit in I could indeed feign to be fully one or the other, but it wouldn’t be the truth.
 To join the liberal club I would have to hide my conservative beliefs, and to join the conservative club, I would have to hide my liberal beliefs.
 Again, qualifiers are needed for every label.

-I’m a Christian fiction writer but… I’m vegan but… I’m progressive but…
+I’m a Christian fiction writer but… I’m plant-based but… I’m progressive but…